azet/community_bash_style_guide/README.md

 also what I've seen others recommend and use and seemed most consistent and/or logical.

-This is an open discussion, you might want to open an Issue if you disagree.
+This should be seen as an ongoing discussion, you might want to open an Issue in this GitHub repository if you disagree.

 * never use TAB for intendation
-* consistently use two (2), three (3) or four (4) character intendation
+* consistently use two (2), three (3) or four (4) character intendation.
+  These are indeed mutually exclusive.
 * do not put `if .. then`, `while .. do` or `for .. do`, `case .. in` et cetera on a new line. this is more a tradition than actual convention.
 Most Bash programmers will use that style - for the sake of simplicity, let's do as well:
     ```bash
     if ${event}; then